Time-reversed Young's experiment: Deterministic, diffractionless second-order interference effect: Time-Reversed Young's Experiment

-On the other hand, the proposed time-reversed version must display some level of complementarity with the conventional setup.
-Indeed, this is evident when considering that $I(y)$ and $I(y')$ share the same intensity normalization constant $I_0$.
-Upon comparing Eqs.~(\ref{eq:YEA}) and (\ref{eq:YEB}) with Eqs.~(\ref{eq:ETA}) and (\ref{eq:ETB}), it is apparent that while the spherical wavelets before the slits in Young's experiment do not directly contribute to interference formation, they are nonetheless essential for the emergence of interference patterns in the time-reversed setup.
-Additionally, in traditional Young's experiment (Fig.~\ref{fig:standard}), the diffraction-interference effect arises precisely from the light beyond the slits, presenting a stark contrast to our time-reversed configuration where it remains constant.
-This further underscores the complementary nature between the two systems, as expected.
+On the other hand, the proposed time-reversed version must display a certain degree of complementarity with the conventional setup.
+Indeed, this becomes evident when noting that both $I(y)$ and $I(y')$ share the same intensity normalization constant $I_0$.
+A comparison between Eqs.~(\ref{eq:YEA}) and (\ref{eq:YEB}) with Eqs.~(\ref{eq:ETA}) and (\ref{eq:ETB}) reveals that, although the spherical wavelets before the slits in Young's experiment do not directly contribute to interference pattern, they are nonetheless essential for its formation in the time-reversed case.
+In the traditional Young's experiment (Fig.~\ref{fig:standard}), the diffraction-interference effect originates precisely from the light beyond the slits, whereas in the time-reversed configuration, this post-slit propagation remains fixed.
+Moreover, if the fixed detector $D$ in the time-reversed setup were replaced by a movable observation screen $V$, one would recover a series of conventional, laterally shifted diffraction-interference patterns.
+These observations underscores the intrinsic complementarity between the two configurations.
+Such complementarity and distinction in a time-reversed framework may offer fresh insights into foundational aspects of quantum mechanics.